Learn

 How to take ellura

-Take 1 capsule daily with water at the same time each day.
+Take 1 capsule daily with water about the same time each day.
+Occasional or repeated use according to your needs or as recommended by your health care provider.

 Specific Triggers: